Skip to main content

 Always Think of Me book cover on blue background

-I am grateful to the author's public relations company for providing me with a complimentary copy of Always Think of Me.
+Many thanks to the author's public relations company for providing a complimentary copy of this book for review consideration.
 All opinions are my own.

 Content to be aware of: some New Age references (cosmic feelings, premonitions), one expletive, drug usage, alcoholism, suicide, child abuse